mathisgauthey/mathisgauthey.github.io/docs/about/index.md

 Hey there !
 I'm Mathis Gauthey, a 24 years old french mechanical engineer.

-I love science and technology, and I'm passionate about sharing my knowledge and my projects with the world.
+I love science and technology, and I'm passionate about sharing my knowledge and projects with the world.
 I'm also a big fan of open-source software and hardware, and I'm always looking for new ways to contribute to the community.

 You can find out more about me :